Landlord and Tenant

-1. Absolute covenants prohibit any alterations to the property in its entirety.
+1. Absolute covenants prohibit any alterations to the property

-So what are the key considerations?
+What are the key considerations?

-These are dependent upon the nature of the work to be done, but in the majority of cases, specific legal documents such as a Licence for Alterations will be required.
+These are dependent upon the nature of the work to be done, but in the majority of cases specific legal documents, such as a Licence for Alterations, will be required.